Work with us

 Where we are

-We’re fully remote but have an office in Santa Clara, California for the occasional meeting.
+We're fully remote but have the occasional meeting or work session in coworking spaces around the SF Bay Area.
 We consistently share information within the organization so everyone has context.

 What we like